ch28/CHNet/README.md

 **Note that in the submitted paper, we generate the training dataset by ourselves.
 However, to make this work convincing and facilitate researchers, we use Wen's public dataset in this open source project.**

+### About citation
-About citation: We will appreciate it if researchers would like to cite this part of work!
+**We appreciate it if this part of work is helpful for researchers!**

-[1] X. Liang, H. Chang, H. Li, X. Gu and L. Zhang, "Changeable Rate and Novel Quantization for CSI Feedback Based on Deep Learning," in IEEE Transactions on Wireless Communications, vol. 21, no. 12, pp. 10100-10114, Dec.
+**[1] X. Liang, H. Chang, H. Li, X. Gu and L. Zhang, "Changeable Rate and Novel Quantization for CSI Feedback Based on Deep Learning," in IEEE Transactions on Wireless Communications, vol. 21, no. 12, pp. 10100-10114, Dec.
 2022, doi: 10.1109/TWC.2022.3182216.
+**